 currently working toward completing her MA in Applied Anthropology at the University

-of Memphis.
-She received her bachelor's degree in Anthropology from the State University
+and digital & visual media.
+She received her bachelor's degree in Anthropology from